jakob-bagterp/colorist-for-python/docs/user-guide/extended-colors/rgb.md

 ---
-title: Guide to RGB Colors
+title: How to Add RGB Colors to Text
 description: The easiest way to print text with 24-bit RGB colors in terminal output using Colorist for Python.
 Includes code examples.
 tags:
     - Features